SamariyaDurgesh/Ray-AI-Sniper/README.md

-# Meet RAY.
-The Raydium AI Sniper Bot.
+# Meet SOLY.
+The Solana AI Sniper Bot.
-Automatically detect high potential tokens and execute token buys before they hit the Raydium UI, leveraging optimized RPC nodes for maximum profit.
+Automatically detect high potential tokens and execute token buys, leveraging optimized RPC nodes for maximum profit.
 Perfect for Solana blockchain enthusiasts and traders seeking automated crypto profits.
 A project for the Solana AI Hackathon.

 ![](readme/spl.png)

 **Why Choose This Bot?**
-RAY is the ONLY original, cutting-edge tool for high-speed token trading on Solana.
+SOLY is the ONLY original, cutting-edge tool for high-speed token trading on Solana.
 Unlike outdated or lower-quality imitators, this bot is built with the latest optimizations and features to ensure top-tier performance.

 This Bot listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.
 You can run it for a few hours to check the earnings.
 If you want to support me, my Telegram is at the bottom.
 Note: Even for testing, besides using WSOL as the exchange token, it’s important to keep more SOL for transaction fees.
 The correct configuration is 0.9 SOL / 0.1 WSOL.